Q – Hi Diane, and welcome! We’re really happy to have you here this evening.

 Q – Does ‘editing’ cover everything from correcting typos to suggesting major plot changes?

-I’ve never yet received a manuscript which didn’t need some tweaking here and there.
+I’ve never yet received a manuscript that didn’t need some tweaking here and there.

 Q – If a new writer asks you to work with them on a novel, and after reading what they’ve written you genuinely believe they don’t have the ability or talent to get published, do you tell them?